The Economics of Direct Primary Care: Why the Numbers Work

 But here’s the truth: the problem isn’t primary care.
 It’s the insurance-driven business model behind it.

-Direct Primary Care (DPC) changes that — and when you see the numbers, you realize why it’s one of the most sustainable ways to practice medicine today.
+Direct Primary Care (DPC) changes that.
+And when you see the numbers, you realize why it’s one of the most sustainable ways to practice medicine today.

 Why the Traditional Model Fails Clinicians